M Station: Hawaii

 Several props seen in Steve McGarrett's office on Hawaii Five-0 made their way into Admiral Henderson's office on M Station: Hawaii.
 Most notable were Montague Dawson's The Great Tea Race of 1866, Ariel & Taeping, which hung behind his desk; the antique maps, which flanked it; and the model sailing ship, which sat upon a table in the foreground.

-Other notable features in the show were the USCGC Cape Corwin; the sailing ship, Falls of Clyde; the red-and-yellow mini-submarine, now bearing the name Marie; Duke's brown Ford LTD; Kimo Carew's black Ford Galaxie; and Jack's oh-so-familiar penmanship in a note allegedly written by a Soviet spy.
+Other notable features in the show were the USCGC Cape Corwin; the sailing ship, Falls of Clyde; the red-and-yellow mini-submarine, now bearing the name Marie; Duke's brown Ford LTD; Kimo Carew's black Ford Galaxie; and Jack's oh-so-familiar penmanship, which is seen in the following screen capture:

 The Makai Research Pier appeared in who knows how many episodes of Five-0.
 True, Jack was probably operating with a very tight budget.
 The result, however, was that M Station was like an episode of Five-0 that just didn't gel.